 The Randall L. and Deborah F. Tobias Center for Innovation in International Development issues calls for Research Assistance Fellows Program each fall and spring.
-Faculty (tenure and non-tenure track) may apply for funding to employ a research assistant for up to 10 hours per week for 15 weeks.
-RAs should work primarily over the semester for which they receive funding, with the ability to finish hours in following semester.
-The purpose of this program is to provide IU Bloomington students with opportunities to engage in collaborative research with faculty.
+Faculty may apply for funding to employ a research assistant for up to 10 hours per week for 15 weeks.
+RAs should work primarily during the semester for which they receive funding, with the ability to finish hours in the following semester or summer.
+This program provides IU Bloomington students with opportunities to engage in collaborative research with faculty.
 Preference will be given to undergraduate students, students enrolled in HLS-granted BA/MA programs, and early-stage graduate students across campus (Masters student and/or graduate students who have not yet earned candidacy status), in that order.

 Call for Applications: Tobias Center Research Assistance Fellows Program

-- Program begins during the second week of classes in the fall and spring semester.
+- Program usually during the second week of classes in the fall and spring semester.

 - RAs may be undergraduate students enrolled in any degree throughout the IU Bloomington campus, students enrolled in an HLS-granted BA/MA program, or early-stage graduate students enrolled in IU Bloomington degrees.